 The following models remain exempt from rates-based payment and will continue cost reimbursement/budgetbased approach.
 Successful expansion for a program implementing one of these models may result in movement into the rates planning phase.
-If rates are required, this would not be required before contracts are executed, and planning would begin during SFY26.
+If rates are required, this would not be required before contracts are executed, instead be planned over the course of SFY26.